swiss-territorial-data-lab/proj-tpnl/README.md

 1. `prepare_data.py`: format labels and produce tiles to be processed for the object detection.
 2. `mask_buildings.py`: apply a mask to keep only buildings pixel in an image.
 3. `merge_detections.py`: merge adjacent detections cut by tiles into a single detection and attribute the class (the class of the maximum area).
 It also offers the possbility to filter detections by confidence score and building footprints.
+4. `review_detections.py`: match a shapefile indicating the presence of an energy installation on a building with the detections obtained with the model.

 Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.